iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > Easy to install.
 Not noticing any power drain and analysis agrees.
 Bluetooth speaker works fine at same time.
 Reminds me to turn bluetooth back on when I shut off for a phone call not to be via my bluetooth speaker.<br> :date: __2020-05-24 18:39:00__

 > Great idea except for the power usage.
 The only way to stop is is to go into the app's app setting and "force stop" it to turn it off when I'm at home.
 It's easy enough to turn it back on again by tapping the app icon.
 But this is a hassle.You should be able to just pin it and minimize it when you need it to run in the background, and close it when your at home.<br> :date: __2020-05-24 10:44:48__

-> Does it work in Ontario too??<br> :date: __2020-05-23 14:18:59__

-> Seems to be working.
-If you don't drink the kool-aid, and stay away from Apple this works just fine.
-I have not even noticed any battery drain on my Android phone.<br> :date: __2020-05-23 02:12:06__